CURRENT STAR UNIT OF INQUIRY

 What makes me unique

-Recognising similarities and differences between families
+Recognising and accepting similarities and differences between families

 Learning through picture story books and role-play